Tanshaydar/LibJpeg-Turbo-Unity/README.md

 While Unity's [ImageConversion.EncodeArrayToJPG](https://docs.unity3d.com/ScriptReference/ImageConversion.EncodeArrayToJPG.html) is fast enough for single use, for every-frame use or on older PCs/Mobile platforms the difference is huge.

 Currently supports Android armeabi-v7a/arm64-v8a and Windows x86/x64.
 At least that was my use case.
+If you want more platforms, you can build your own libjpeg-turbo and still use the same importer/wrapper here.

+Otherwise, simply download ##Plugins.zip## file from release tab and put it under your Assets folder.

 ## Example/Demonstration
 Captured on Pico Neo 3 Pro Eye, using the 3.0.2 release build.
 Numbers are aggregated and averaged milliseconds.